-Headquartered in McLean, Virginia, Computercraft has more than 30 years of experience providing IT solutions and services to the federal government and private sector with a focus on health and biomedical research.
+Headquartered in Washington, DC, Computercraft has more than 30 years of experience providing IT solutions and services to the federal government and private sector with a focus on health and biomedical research.

 President and CEO

 Carolyn Hill provides overall direction and strategic planning for the company and manages the firm’s IDIQ contracts and several projects.
 Over the course of nearly 20 years at Computercraft, in roles such as chief operating officer, vice president, and president, she has achieved high customer and employee satisfaction and significantly grown the size of the company.
 She got her start at the company in 1996 by establishing a Computercraft presence in China as a Wholly Owned Foreign Enterprise in Beijing.
 She earned her B.A. in economics from the University of Virginia and her M.B.A. from Georgetown University.